Ochratoxin A

-Ochratoxin A—a toxin produced by different Aspergillus and Penicillium species — is one of the most-abundant food-contaminating mycotoxins.
+Ochratoxin A—a toxin produced by different Aspergillus and Penicillium species—is one of the most-abundant food-contaminating mycotoxins.
 It is also a frequent contaminant of water-damaged houses and of heating ducts.
 Human exposure can occur through consumption of contaminated food products, particularly contaminated grain and pork products, as well as coffee, wine grapes, and dried grapes.
 The toxin has been found in the tissues and organs of animals, including human blood and breast milk.
 Ochratoxin A, like most toxic substances, has large species- and sex-specific toxicological differences.

 Impact on human and animal health

 Carcinogenicity

 Ochratoxin A is potentially carcinogenic to humans (Group 2B), and has been shown to be weakly mutagenic, possibly by induction of oxidative DNA damage.

 The evidence in experimental animals is sufficient to indicate carcinogenicity of ochratoxin A. It was tested for carcinogenicity by oral administration in mice and rats.
 It slightly increased the incidence of hepatocellular carcinomas in mice of each sex. and produced renal adenomas and carcinomas in male mice and in rats (carcinomas in 46% of males and 5% of females).

-In humans, very little histology data are available, so a relationship between ochratoxin A and renal cell carcinoma has not been found.
+In humans, very little histology data is available, so a relationship between ochratoxin A and renal cell carcinoma has not been found.
 However, the incidence of transitional cell (urothelial) urinary cancers seems abnormally high in Balkan endemic nephropathy patients, especially for the upper urinary tract.

 The molecular mechanism of ochratoxin A carcinogenicity has been under debate due to conflicting literature, however this mycotoxin has been proposed to play a major role in reducing antioxidant defenses.